 Another advantage to keeping the sides of the greenhouse steep, as opposed to a wider, flatter design, is that snow and rainwater is more likely to fall down the sides rather than piling up on top, which could cause the greenhouse to collapse.

 The end pieces were placed and stabilized in a level location and the middle pipe pieces were added to complete the frame of the greenhouse.
 Once everything was secured with wood and screws, the greenhouse was ready for plastic.

 There are many options for plastic to use when covering a hoop greenhouse.
 In this case, non-UV stabilized 6 mil clear plastic sheeting from a lumberyard was used.

-David provides a full, detailed tutorial showing how to put this together step by step at The Door Garden.
+David provides a full, detailed tutorial showing how to build a hoop greenhouse, step by step, at The Door Garden.
 Be sure to check out his updated comments about what worked well with this design and what needed improvements, as well as other ideas on how to implement similar structures in your own backyard.